-Increasingly, heart transplant candidates are being listed as Status 1A (the highest priority), which is largely based on the intensity/risk of the intervention used to treat the patient.
-This category was originally intended for potential transplant candidates expected to survive less than one week.
-Now, Status 1A patients have longer waitlist survival and may wait 6-12 months before transplant.
-The trend to waitlist patients in the highest severity group has diluted the urgency, and in many regions, transplantation has become unlikely for patients who are not listed as Status 1A.
-As such, providers may have become incentivized to "list early and list high".
-Another author noted that "although the system is arguably transparent, all experienced physicians recognize that the decision to continue a patient on a low-dose inotropic agent therapy or to manage his or her heart failure on an outpatient basis may be influenced by the effect it will have on his or her status as a potential transplant recipient".
-10
+in many regions, transplantation has become unlikely for patients who are not listed as Status 1A.
+As such, providers may have become incentivized to "list early and list high".29 Another author noted that "although the system is arguably transparent, all experienced physicians recognize that the decision to continue a patient on a low-dose inotropic agent therapy or to manage his or her heart failure on an outpatient basis may be influenced by the effect it will have on his or her status as a potential transplant recipient".30

-The issue was further brought to the surface by a 2016 report on National Public Radio (NPR) that raised concerns about heart transplant providers escalating medical care in the absence of medical indication.5 While this behavior has been justified by the position that the provider is acting in the best interest of the patient, the NPR report suggested, "When gaming the system goes from being an aberration to a standard strategy - then dishonesty becomes normal".5
+The issue was further brought to the surface by a 2016 report on National Public Radio (NPR) that raised concerns about heart transplant providers escalating medical care in the absence of medical indication.31 While this behavior has been justified by the position that the provider is acting in the best interest of the patient, the NPR report suggested, "When 'gaming the system' goes from being an aberration to a standard strategy ... then dishonesty becomes normal".32

 Evidence that competition for organs drives physicians' clinical behavior has been reported for both liver and heart transplantation.
 For instance, prior to Model For End-Stage Liver Disease (MELD)-based liver allocation, which removed intensive care unit status as a parameter for allocation priority, the number of transplant centers in an Organ Procurement Organization (OPO) directly correlated with utilization of the Intensive Care Unit (ICU) even though ICU use was not justified by a higher degree of critical illness.
-A similar analysis of heart transplant centers in the 1990s found that transplant centers in competitive OPOs were most likely to list patients as Status 1.7 These studies suggest that when opportunities to engage in manipulation are present, some physicians will take them, even though manipulation is not an ethically sound practice.
+A similar analysis of heart transplant centers in the 1990s found that transplant centers in competitive Donation Service Areas (DSAs) were most likely to list patients as Status 1.34 These studies suggest that when opportunities to engage in manipulation are present, some physicians will take them, even though manipulation is not an ethically sound practice.

 Transplant allocation manipulation is not unique to the United States.
 In Germany, a group of transplant providers was charged with manipulating the liver allocation system by significantly exaggerating their patients' illness severity.
 This practice led to multiple convictions and eroded public confidence in the transplant system in the aftermath of the scandal.
-Donation rates declined by 20%-40% and resulted in a significant decline in the number of overall organ transplants performed.
+Donation rates declined by 20 to 40 percent and resulted in a significant decline in the number of overall organ transplants performed.
+The scandal organ transplants performed.

-Ethical Implications of Manipulating the Waitlist Priority of the Organ Allocation System
+Ethical Implications of Manipulating the Waitlist Priority

 Use of therapeutic measures that would not otherwise be implemented or maintained, for the sole purpose of advancing a candidate's priority status on the transplant waitlist, violates the ethical principles of justice and utility.
-This practice is incompatible with the ethical principles by which the OPTN/UNOS operates.
-In this section, we consider physician- and transplant system-level ethical considerations including utility (beneficence and non-maleficence), autonomy, and justice.
+This practice is incompatible with the ethical principles by which the OPTN/UNOS operates.37 In this section, we consider physician- and transplant system-level ethical considerations including utility (beneficence and non-maleficence), autonomy, and justice.